stanfordnlp/dspy/docs/README.rst

 To make this possible:

 -  **DSPy** provides **composable and declarative modules** for instructing LMs in a familiar Pythonic syntax.
-It upgrades "prompting techniques" like chain-of-thought and self-reflection from hand-adapted *string manipulation tricks* into truly modular *generalized operations that learn to adapt to your task*.
+It upgrades “prompting techniques” like chain-of-thought and self-reflection from hand-adapted *string manipulation tricks* into truly modular *generalized operations that learn to adapt to your task*.

 -  **DSPy** introduces an **automatic compiler that teaches LMs** how to conduct the declarative steps in your program.
 Specifically, the **DSPy compiler** will internally *trace* your program and then **craft high-quality prompts for large LMs (or train automatic finetunes for small LMs)** to teach them the steps of your task.

 The **DSPy compiler** *bootstraps* prompts and finetunes from minimal data **without needing manual labels for the intermediate steps** in your program.
-Instead of brittle "prompt engineering" with hacky string manipulation, you can explore a systematic space of modular and trainable pieces.
+Instead of brittle “prompt engineering” with hacky string manipulation, you can explore a systematic space of modular and trainable pieces.

-For complex tasks, **DSPy** can routinely teach powerful models like `GPT-3.5` and local models like `T5-base` or `Llama2-13b` to be much more reliable at tasks. **DSPy** will compile the *same program* into different few-shot prompts and/or finetunes for each LM.
+For complex tasks, **DSPy** can routinely teach powerful models like ``GPT-3.5`` and local models like ``T5-base`` or ``Llama2-13b`` to be much more reliable at tasks. **DSPy** will compile the *same program* into different few-shot prompts and/or finetunes for each LM.

 If you want to see **DSPy** in action, `open our intro tutorial notebook <intro.ipynb>`__.